Hiking the Panoramic Point Trail in Kings Canyon National Park

 The Panoramic Point Trailhead is located at the very top of Panoramic Point Road, about 2.3 miles (3.7 km) up the hill from Grant Grove Village.

-That being said, the road past the John Muir Lodge can be a bit windy and narrow, which is why it’s important to take your time, as there are a number of blind turns to look out for.
+That said, the road past the John Muir Lodge can be a bit windy and narrow, which is why it’s important to take your time, as there are a number of blind turns to look out for.

 Google Maps Directions: Panoramic Point Trailhead